-Take courses as a non-degree student in our online MA in Translation and Localization Management.
-We group related courses in localization learning paths to guide you in building your expertise in a specific area of localization management.
+Take courses as a nondegree student in our online MA in Translation and Localization Management.
+Related courses are grouped into unique localization learning paths to build your expertise in high-demand areas.

-In general, we recommend non-degree learning paths for the following groups:
+Build your expertise in specific localization areas and market yourself for career advancement through our nondegree learning paths.
+In general, we recommend learning paths for the following groups:

 - Localization industry insiders: you have 2+ years of work experience in the language services industry and your career goals only require improvement in a specific area of localization management.